astronomer/astro-docs/enterprise/v0.23/02_develop/01_cli-quickstart.md

 - `requirements.txt`
 - `airflow_settings.yaml`

-This includes changing the Airflow image in your `Dockerfile`, adding Python Packages to `requirements.txt` or OS-level packages to `packages.txt`, etc. To rebuild your image, first run the following command:
+This includes changing the Airflow image in your `Dockerfile` and adding Python Packages to `requirements.txt` or OS-level packages to `packages.txt`.

+To rebuild your image after making a change to any of these files, first run the following command:

 ```
 $ astro dev stop